 The Republic of the Maldives is known for that iconic image of over-the-water bungalows where the rich and famous frolic in the golden sun and turquoise waters.
-Where Maldives All Inclusive resorts are the name of the game and you never have to lift a finger (oh, except to call on your butler for another cocktail!)
-That image has been carefully crafted by these stunningly beautiful islands but is it true?
-I wanted to find out.
+Where Maldives All-Inclusive resorts are the name of the game and you never have to lift a finger (oh, except to call on your butler for another cocktail!)
+That image has been carefully crafted by these stunningly beautiful islands’ public relations departments but is it true?
+Is this the perfect Maldives honeymoon?
+I can tell you the Maldives has tons of different options to fit every honeymooner’s budget and travel style.
+So let’s find out just how perfect this place is!

 I couldn’t wait to get there… so 27 hours later…

-Eventually, we made it to a wooden boardwalk that seemed to stretch for miles across the ocean out to tiny houses on the sea.
+Eventually, we made it to a wooden boardwalk that seemed to stretch on for miles across the ocean out to tiny little houses on the sea.
 It was surreal, a mix of fantasy meets exhaustion, that turns into excitement.
-Once we zoomed over the bridge, he was now driving over the water!
+Once we zoomed over the bridge, he was now driving over the water on the boardwalk!
 The ocean’s color went from deep navy blue to seafoam green and the wind was softly blowing my hair around.

 Maldives All Inclusive Resorts – Simply Amazing

-Soon enough, over the course of a week, I was introduced to a group of hotels known as the Adaaran Resorts that are owned by Aitken Spence Group.
-They own five Maldives all inclusive properties and cater to everything from moderate, smart luxury, to super high-end luxury and honeymooners.
-You name it, they have a wide range of hotel offerings for the different types and styles of travelers.
-And I was here to take a sample of what they have to offer!
+Soon enough, over the course of a week, I was introduced to a group of hotels known as the Adaaran Resorts.
+The parent company owns five Maldives all-inclusive properties and cater to everything from moderate, smart luxury, to super high-end luxury and, of course, for honeymooners!
+You name it, they have a wide range of hotel offerings for the different types and styles of travelers, so honeymooners will feel right at home.
+But if it is your Maldives honeymoon, then I a sure you will want to stay in the most luxurious place in the Maldives!
+And I was here to take a sample of what they have to offer to let the honeymooners know what to expect!

-Fortunately, I had a chance to stay at TWO of their properties while there: the Adaaran Select Hudhuranfushi and the Adaaran Prestige Vadoo.
+Fortunately, I had a chance to stay at TWO of this company’s properties while in the Maldives: the Adaaran Select Hudhuranfushi and the Adaaran Prestige Vadoo.
 Both were spectacular, but mostly because I had a chance to stay in their over-the-water bungalow options.
+So yes, I have to admit, these are perfect for a Maldives honeymoon!

-I mean, who doesn’t want to do that?
-This is what the Maldives is famous for!
-I think that everyone should experience this at least once in their lifetime!
+I mean, who wouldn’t want to stay here?
+Every honeymoon couple I know sure does, as this is what the Maldives is famous for!
+I think that everyone should experience this at least once in their lifetime and honeymooners will be over the moon when they do!
 You may recall that I came here before on a special occasion, one of my “let’s just say” hallmark birthday celebrations.
+And I loved it, so I can without a doubt this place is honeymoon ready!

-During that time, I stayed in a beachfront villa at the Kurumba Resort, which was spectacular as well, so don’t get me wrong, the Maldives is just as impressive whichever way you decide to stay, but the over the water bungalows bring your trip to a whole new level!
+During my time that I was here before, I stayed in a beachfront villa at the Kurumba Resort, which was spectacular as well, so don’t get me wrong, the Maldives is just as impressive whichever way you decide to stay, but the over the water bungalows bring your trip to a whole new level!
+But again, depending on your budget, the Maldives has it all for every honeymoon couple!

 The country is made up of numerous small islands located in the Indian Ocean, just southwest of India.
 Their archipelagos and atolls are some of the trendiest places to visit according to all the latest travel magazines, especially Maldives all-inclusive 5-star resorts.
-It is an extremely popular place for honeymooners.
+This is an extremely popular place for a Maldives honeymoon.

 I have found it to be surprising to Americans, but it is also home to about 340,000 Sunni Muslims.
 Many Americans are not aware, but the national language of the Maldives is Dhivehi and the primary religion is Islam.
 Although their traditional customs apply to the local islands, but not to the resort islands, where alcohol is served.